David Perdue's Charles Dickens Page Home Page Go to the Home Page Search this site Site Map

 Oliver Twist - Published in monthly parts Feb 1837 - Apr 1839

-Oliver asks for more by Harold Copping Dickens' second novel tells the story of the orphan Oliver set against the seamy underside of the London criminal world.
+Charles Dickens' second novel tells the story of the orphan Oliver set against the seamy underside of the London criminal world.
 Published in monthly parts in Bentley's Miscellany, partly concurrent with Pickwick and Nicholas Nickleby, the novel was illustrated by George Cruikshank.

-Dickens was severely criticized for introducing criminals and prostitutes in Oliver Twist, to which Dickens replied, in the preface to the Library Edition of Oliver Twist in 1858, "I saw no reason, when I wrote this book, why the very dregs of life, so long as their speech did not offend the ear, should not serve the
+Dickens was severely criticized for introducing criminals and prostitutes in Oliver Twist (Schlicke, 1999, p.
+433), to which Dickens replied, in the preface to the Library Edition of Oliver Twist in 1858, "I saw no reason, when I wrote this book, why the very dregs of life, so long as their speech did not offend the ear, should not serve the purpose of a moral, at least as well as its froth and cream" (Oliver Twist, p. xv).
+The novel was well received but not with the adulation of Pickwick.

 An infant is born of a dying mother in a parish workhouse.
 Old Sally, attending the birth and death, takes from the dying woman a locket and ring.
 Bumble, the beadle, names the boy Oliver Twist.
-Oliver asks for more - CruikshankOliver is sent to an infant farm, run by Mrs Mann, until he is 9 years old, at which time he is returned to the workhouse.

 The orphans at the workhouse are starving due to callous mistreatment and cast lots to decide who among them will ask for more gruel on behalf of the group and Oliver is chosen.
 At supper that evening, after the normal allotment, Oliver advances to the master and asks for more.

 Oliver is branded a troublemaker and is offered as an apprentice to anyone willing to take him.
-After narrowly escaping being bound to a chimney sweep, a very dangerous business where small boys are routinely smothered being lowered into chimneys, Oliver is apprenticed to the undertaker, Sowerberry.
+After narrowly escaping being bound to a chimney sweep, a very dangerous business where small boys are routinely smothered being lowered into chimneys, Oliver is apprenticed to the undertaker, Mr Sowerberry.

 Oliver is kindly treated at the Brownlow home and, after a period of recuperation, is sent on an errand by Mr Brownlow to pay a local merchant 5 pounds and to return some books.
 On carrying out this charge Oliver is captured by Nancy and Bill Sikes and returned to Fagin's den of thieves.